 Please contact us at firstname.lastname@example.org detailing your complaint and request for a refund, describing the problem with timescales and as much detail as possible.
 We will investigate and where applicable, issue a credit note on your account.
 This claim must be submitted within 7 working days of the resolution of the fault.
 Our decision will be fair and impartial and final.

 We have signed up the Ofcoms Broadband Speeds voluntary codes of practice, details of which can be found here.

 In essence we operate a transparent policy on the speeds we offer our customers and try to ensure customers get the best speeds their line can support.
-Whilst our services are advertised as "up to 8Mbits per second" this is purely a maximum figure based on perfect line conditions.
-In reality it's impossible to get actual throughput over about 7.2Mbits per second.
+Whilst our services are advertised as “up to” this is purely a maximum figure based on perfect line conditions.
+In reality it’s impossible to get actual throughput over about 90% the maximum advertised speed.
 The speed you receive is determined by several factors and there are two types of speed measurements.